Simple online tools for developers, networking, text and conversions.

 Common mistakes

-The user pastes a full JSON document instead of one escaped string.
+Pasting a full JSON object instead of one escaped string value

 Use the tool